Also known as "locking off."

 - The Benny Hill Show used this a lot, usually with a lampshade on it.

-- Ghosts in Filmation's Ghostbusters would appear and disappear in this manner.
+- Ghosts in the live-action Filmation's Ghostbusters would appear and disappear in this manner.

 - Robot Chicken (a stop-motion animated show done with action figures and dolls) parodied Benny Hill's use of this, with Benny's funeral, involving a chase scene where the undertakers are running away with the coffin, fall off a cliff, and land as obviously different "crash test dummy" style, then pop back to the normal undertakers... in time to get hit with the coffin.